 Mexico's Cemex sees loss widen as sales slump in all markets except U.S.

-MEXICO CITY, Feb 12 (Reuters) - Mexican cement producer Cemex SAB de CV CMXCPO.MX on Wednesday reported a bigger quarterly loss, hurt by declining sales in all its markets, except the United States.
+MEXICO CITY, Feb 12 (Reuters) - Mexican cement producer Cemex SAB de CV <CEMEXCPO.MX> on Wednesday reported a bigger quarterly loss as sales fell in all its markets except the United States, triggering a sharp drop in its shares.

 The Monterrey-based company said it was also hurt by the Mexican peso's fluctuation against the U.S. dollar.